Classification of monopole deformed 3d $\mathcal{N}=2$ Seiberg-like duality with an adjoint matter: Duality proposal and extension

 \item $\D W_A = \big( \hat V_{\a}^+ \big)^2 + \big( \hat V_{p\texttt{-}\a\texttt{-}1}^+ \big)^2 \;\;\longleftrightarrow \;\; \D W_B = \big( \hat v_{\a}^+ \big)^2 + \big( \hat v_{p\texttt{-}\a\texttt{-}1}^+ \big)^2$ \\ \\ As a last case, consider two quadratic monopole superpotential deformations whose dual gauge rank is $\WN = pF-N$.
 The R--charge 2 conditions imply,

 which tell us an equivalence to the $\text{KP}_{\a\texttt{+}\frac{p+1}{2},p\texttt{-}\a\texttt{+}\frac{p-1}{2}}$ duality for odd $p$, whose dual gauge rank and the matter contents are also the same with those of two quadratic monopole deformed AGCM duality.
 For even $p$, we don't have $\text{KP}_{a,b}$ interpretation, however, we can understand it in terms of the original KP duality.
-By the duality map $\hat V_i^\pm \leftrightarrow \hat v_i^\pm$, one can check that the singlet contributions $V_i^\pm$ of the dual theory in KP exactly cancel in the partition function and the superconformal index.
-So, the identities from the KP duality guarantee the matching of the BPS observables for the two quadratic monopole deformed duality.
-So, we would say this duality is automatic from the KP duality. \\ \end{itemize} In conclusion, our $\text{KP}_\a^\pm$ and $\text{KP}_{\a,\b}$ with an extended range of $\a$ and $\b$, together with the original KP, seem to provide a unified framework for the known monopole deformed dualities.
-This observation motivates us to bootstrap the landscape of monopole deformed KP dualities toward generic monopole superpotential deformations which is discussed in the next section.
-Before we move on, let us comment on a caveat.
-Since operators of the conformal dimension larger than two are irrelevant, our monopole operators with extended dressings are less likely to be relevant deformations and, in fact, except for a few cases, we failed to check the relevance of the monopoles $\hat V_\a^\pm$ with $\a \geq p$ if we start RG from the adjoint SQCD.
-As mentioned previously, a similar situation for the BBP duality was resolved by considering UV completion with auxiliary Ising-SCFTs coupled to SQCD \cite{Benini:2017dud} and it would be nice if one could find an analogous resolution for our case. \paragraph{Summary} Let us finish this section with a summary.
+By the duality map $\hat V_i^\pm \leftrightarrow \hat v_i^\pm$, one can check that the singlet contributions $V_i^\pm$ of the dual theory in KP exactly cancel in the partition function as well as in the superconformal index.
+Thus, the identities from the KP duality guarantee the matching of the BPS observables for the two quadratic monopole deformed duality.
+Namely, we would say the match of the BPS observables in this duality is automatic from the KP duality. \\ \end{itemize} In conclusion, our $\text{KP}_\a^\pm$ and $\text{KP}_{\a,\b}$ with an extended range of $\a$ and $\b$, together with the original KP, seem to provide a unified framework for the known monopole deformed dualities.
+This observation motivates us to bootstrap the landscape of monopole deformed KP dualities toward generic monopole superpotential deformations as discussed in the next section.
+Before we move on, let us make some comment.
+Since operators of the conformal dimension larger than two are irrelevant, our monopole operators with extended dressings are less likely to be relevant deformations and, in fact, except for a few cases, we failed to check the relevance of the monopoles $\hat V_\a^\pm$ with $\a \geq p$ by starting the RG flow from the adjoint SQCD.
+As mentioned previously, a similar issue in the BBP duality was resolved by considering a UV completion with auxiliary Ising-SCFTs coupled to SQCD \cite{Benini:2017dud}.
+It would be interesting to identify a similar resolution in our setup. \paragraph{Summary} Let us finish this section with a summary.
 In this section, we proposed new 3d $\CN=2$ IR dualities:

 with

 for $0\leq \a,\b \leq 2p$ with symmetry charges as in table \ref{tab: one monopole KP charge} and \ref{tab: two monopole KP chiral ring map}.
 We could confirm the perfect matching of the superconformal index and the squashed three-sphere partition function for various cases.
 We could also check the relevance of the monopole operator deformations for various cases.
 We interpret the ACGM dualities with the proposed dualities together with the original KP duality.
 We emphasize that $\text{KP}_{\a,\b}$ follows from $\text{KP}_\a^\pm$ and $\text{KP}$, where the latter two follow from the Aharony and $\text{BBP}^\pm$ dualities via the deconfined picture.